bguspl/student-env-maker/examples/SETUP.md

 # Student Development Environment Setup

 This guide will help you set up the development environment for SPL course assignments on **Windows 11** and **macOS**.

-We do not provide instructions for native Linux installations, but you may build the dev container yourself (request the latest Dockerfile from your instructor).
+> Note: We do not provide instructions for native Linux installations, but you may build the dev container yourself using the Dockerfile in `./devcontainer`.

 ## How to Run Commands